HINTS+ Exam

 - AICA strokes can mimic labyrinthitis (peripheral signs plus hearing loss)

-- With acute vestibular syndrome (AVS), if hearing loss is present, even with peripheral signs, order a MRI to rule out stroke
+- With acute vestibular syndrome (AVS), if hearing loss is present, even with peripheral signs, serial testing and further investigation are warranted to rule out stroke.

 Click on the TABLE below👇🏻 to download a more detailed flowchart for vestibular & non-vestibular causes of dizziness.